-Everyone has different parts of self operating in different areas of our lives.
-A student part of self, a mother part of self, a daughter part of self, a friend part of self.
+Everyone has different parts of self-operating in different areas of our lives.
+A student part of self, a mother part of self, a daughter part of self, a friend part of the self.
 These are examples of parts of self that we can all relate to.

 In thinking about parts of self – Schwartz explains that while we all have parts of self some of these parts are what he refers to as protector parts.

 Protector part’s jobs are to prevent us from feeling vulnerable or re-experiencing a traumatic experience we may have felt in our childhood or from experiencing any painful feeling that can be overwhelming for the nervous system.

 Protector parts of self can sometimes be attached to behaviours like binging, purging food, cutting, and addictive behaviours like shopping, substances, alcohol, or sex.